welbaz/p3/README.md

 ## Welcome to The P3 System

-The PV Probabilistic Prediction System (The P3 System) is a tool for predicting the short-term power output of a PV system.
+The Probabilistic Prediction System for PVs (P3 System) is a tool for predicting the short-term power output of a PV system.
 It available as:

 * A Matlab source code.